Skip to main content

 Dorothy Yen

 Dorothy Yen - Professor Dorothy A. Yen is a Professor in Marketing.
-She is currently the Director of Research at Brunel Business School, Brunel University London.
-Dorothy takes a consumer-centric approach to understanding and discussing marketing, branding, and tourism matters.
-Dorothy studies how culture affects human behaviour, in both B2B and B2C domains.
-In the B2B domain, she looks at cross-cultural business relationships, with a particular focus on understanding how cultural-specific factors affect business relationships and collaborations.
-In the B2C domain, she studies consumer acculturation and sojourners’ and migrants' consumption practices and social media activities in relation to their cultural identity, as well as tourism boycotts and tourists' interactions with destinations on social media.
-During the Covid-19 pandemic, Dorothy explored how migrants in the UK attempted to cope with the life-threatening disease while dealing with institutional uncertainty and a hostile host environment.
-Dorothy’s proposal on branding Wales as a land of dragons and legends triggered numerous discussions, and she has been invited to give evidence to the Welsh Affairs Committee.
-Dorothy is a member of the Marketing and Corporate Brand Research Group at Brunel Business School and a lab leader of the Responsible Consumption and the Circular Economy Lab for the CBASS research centre of Substantiality and Entrepreneurship.
-Office hours are provided on Wednesdays from 11am to 1pm.
-Students can also email her to book an appointment at a mutually convenient time.
+Leading the Marketing Division at Brunel Business School, Brunel University London, I take a consumer-centric approach to understand and discuss marketing, branding, and tourism matters.
+I study how culture affects human behaviour, in both B2B and B2C domains.
+In particualr, I looks at cross-cultural business relationships, with a particular focus on understanding how cultural-specific factors affect business relationships and collaborations.
+I also study consumer acculturation, tourist, sojourners and migrants' consumption practices as well as social media activities in relation to their cultural identity.
+During the Covid-19 pandemic, I explored how migrants in the UK attempted to cope with the life-threatening disease while dealing with institutional uncertainty and a hostile host environment.
+My proposal on branding Wales as the land of dragons and legends triggered numerous discussions and debates, following my giving evidence to the Welsh Affairs Committee and interview by BBC Radio Wales.
+I am a member of the Marketing and Corporate Brand Research Group at Brunel Business School and the research centre of Substantiality and Entrepreneurship.
+I run office hours on Wednesdays from 2pm to 4pm.
+Students can also email me to book an appointment at a mutually convenient time.
 This can be either on campus or via Microsoft TEAM upon mutual agreement.

 Related Research Group(s)